jftung/the-pipe-strip/transcripts/first_draft.md

 the triggers of the mind, as we see here, the mind is something greater.
 It is the originator of ideas, and ideas are forever, immortal.

-Immortality through thought, a, a major theme in literature and philosophy.
+Immortality through thought, a- a major theme in literature and philosophy.
 And isn't that what Mr. Jim Davis, himself, has achieved?
 Will he live forever?

 The universe will continue to spread and spread outward, and entropy will turn